 Students are encouraged to achieve hundred percent (100%) attendance for all planned academic activities as these are designed to provide optimal support for the required competency.
-Where absence is unavoidable, the student must timeously advise the department of the reason.
-Only exceptional reasons will be accepted for absence from guest lectures, industry or field trips.
-Poor attendance records may lead to penalties.
+Where absence is unavoidable, Subsection 3.4.6 of this handbook will apply.

-3.3.5.
 Health and Safety